 That’s because caffeine does not provide true energy and is not even a direct stimulant.

 Caffeine works indirectly by binding to receptors in your brain for adenosine, a brain chemical that acts like a brake on brain activity.

 Adenosine helps you register that you are tired and need to rest.

 When your system is flooded with caffeine, adenosine can no longer turn off your brain.

-So your brain on caffeine is like a car with no brakes and the accelerator pedal jammed to the floor.
+So your brain on caffeine is like a car with no brakes and the accelerator pedal pushed to the floor.

 Caffeine creates a vicious cycle of temporary energy boosts with subsequent crashes, interrupted sleep, and a need for more caffeine.